dschep/RealVimNavigation/README.md

  * `x` Move the file to trash

-This is a modified version of VimNavigation plugin for fman without the `shift` key requirement.
+This is a modified version of the [VimNavigation plugin](https://github.com/raguay/VimNavigation) for fman without the `shift` key requirement.

 ## Installation